ccoutant/dwarf-locations/013-generalize-address-spaces.md

 consumers and therefore developers.
 This can also be an aid to programmers who are seeking to optimize their code.

-Since memory locations are an abstraction of storage.
-The same set of operations can operate on memory locations independent of their underlying storage.
+Since memory locations are an abstraction of storage, the same set of operations can operate on memory locations independent of their underlying storage.
 Therefore, operations like `DW_OP_deref*` can be used on any memory locations even those referring to different address